JojoFynn/Employee_Management_System_CRUD/README.md

 The employee_backend_laravel.zip is added as a zip file to this repository.
 It contains the server side codes.
 When running the Angular application make sure to remove that zip file first before running it.

-To run the backend, unzip employee_backend_laravel.zip, delete the vendor folder, and run `composer install`.
+To run the backend, unzip employee_backend_laravel.zip, delete the vendor folder, and run `composer install` in your terminal.
 Then run `php artisan serve` in your terminal.